MetalBlockchain/metal-docs/docs/nodes/validate/add-a-validator.md

 In order to ensure your node is well-connected, make sure that your node can receive and send TCP traffic on the staking port (`9651` by default) and that you started your node with config flag `--public-ip=[YOUR NODE'S PUBLIC IP HERE]`.
 Failing to do either of these may jeopardize your staking reward.

-## Add a Validator with Avalanche Wallet
+## Add a Validator with Metal Wallet

-First, we show you how to add your node as a validator by using [Avalanche Wallet](https://wallet.metalblockchain.org).
+First, we show you how to add your node as a validator by using [Metal Wallet](https://wallet.metalblockchain.org).

 ### Retrieve the Node ID